gboehl/emcwrap/README.rst

 emcwrap
 =======

-**Collection of tools for Bayesian inference using Differential-Independence Mixture Evolution MCMC**
+**Collection of tools for Bayesian inference using DIME MCMC**

-This provides a nice set of statistical tools for Bayesian analisis, but at its core lies the DIME proposal (previously ADEMC) developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.
+This provides a nice set of statistical tools for Bayesian analisis, but at its core lies the Differential-Independence Mixture Evolution (DIME) proposal (previously ADEMC) developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.

 The sampler has a series of advantages over conventional samplers: